 - Assassin's Creed: The technology left behind by The Ones Who Came Before is often futuristic in appearance, but is equally likely to appear as a crystal ball, a staff, a sword, or glowy stone carvings.
 In some cases, this was deliberate on their part, as they were attempting to Fling a Light into the Future and designed their technology to be recognizable and usable by future humans.

-- In Orion's Arm, "clarktech" objects (technology invented by the Archai, which are so advanced that only planet-sized Artificial Intelligences can understand how they work) often look deceptively ordinary.
+- "clarktech" objects (technology invented by the Archai, which are so advanced that only planet-sized Artificial Intelligences can understand how they work) often look deceptively ordinary.
 For example, the dittocube looks like a child's wooden toy block.

-- Parodied in the Flash-animated series Stone Trek, which is an odd fusion of Flintstones and Star Trek.
-Their stoneship is made of rock and wood, and their reactor core is a portable volcano, and their transporter literally just opens trap doors under the crew to drop them down to the planet.
+- Parodied in the Flash-animated series Stone Trek, which is an odd fusion of The Flintstones and Star Trek.
+Their stoneship is made of rock and wood, their reactor core is a portable volcano, and their transporter literally just opens trap doors under the crew to drop them down to the planet.

-- The Flintstones would occasionally feature various geniuses, mad scientists, or supervillains making use of this trope, inventing from Stone Age materials items that'd be more at home in the Jetsons' time-era (versus being a mere analog of modern-day technology).
-Among the examples:
+- The Flintstones would occasionally feature various geniuses, mad scientists, or supervillains inventing from Stone Age materials items that'd be more at home in the Jetsons' time-era (versus being a mere analog of modern-day technology).